 Pathogenesis and its clinical epidemiology

 The success of a bacterial species depends on its ability to grow and survive in a changing and potentially hostile environment.
 This requires adaptation at both the single cell and population level.
 There is a particular interest in understanding the basic aspects of how the success of populations of bacterial pathogens is underpinned by phenotypic heterogeneity (van der Woude) and how multidrug resistant and virulence plasmids are maintained by pathogenic bacteria (Barilla, Meaden).
-How bacterial pathogens scavenge the important host-derived molecule sialic acid (Thomas); and how a microbe interacts with biotic (host tissue/biofilm) and abiotic (surgical implants) surfaces (Baumann).
+How bacterial pathogens scavenge the important host-derived molecule sialic acid (Thomas); and how a microbe interacts with biotic (host tissue/biofilm) and abiotic (surgical implants) surfaces (Baumann, Walsh).

 Due to an increase in bacterial resistance to antibiotics, there is an urgent need for novel ways of combating bacterial infections.
 Research at York covers topics such as how the human gut microbiome reacts to oral versus intravenous antibiotic treatments (Chong).
 Horizontal Gene Transfer (HGT), which is a fundamental and powerful process for the exchange of genes between bacteria and is a great concern if these genes encode virulence factors or antibiotic resistance (Fogg), chemokine activity in Sepsis (Signoret) and the development of new antimicrobials (Duhme-Klair, Hawkins) and resistance patterns and virulence of Propionibacterium acnes strains in patients with severe acne (Layton).

-Clinical research focuses on the epidemiology and clinical care of severe infections, common in the NHS (Barlow), dermatology challenges such as pathogenic infection, acne and acne related scarring (Leyton); and epidemiological surveillance modelling of SARS-CoV-2 at the Uganda Virus Institute (Newton).
+Clinical research focuses on the epidemiology and clinical care of severe infections, common in the NHS (Barlow), dermatology challenges such as pathogenic infection, acne and acne related scarring (Layton); and epidemiological surveillance modelling of SARS-CoV-2 at the Uganda Virus Institute (Newton).
 There is a particular focus within the NHS on the effects of combining antibiotic therapy on antibiotic resistant bacteria (Barlow).